 Intermittent Electronic Throttle Control (ETC) Safety Mode While Driving

 We have all been dealing with gasoline engine ignition misfires since we’ve began working as technicians.
 There are many different diagnostic approaches that we can use to diagnose a misfire(s).
 You choose your diagnostic approach depending on the situation.
 Is the misfire at idle and/or under load?
 Is the misfire hard or light?
 Is it on one or multiple cylinders?
 Is it even an ignition misfire, or is it fuel or compression related?
 Once you get the feel of the misfire, you need to know what ignition system you have in order to continue your diagnostic path.
 You may have a conventional system, HEI, wasted spark, coil on plug, etc. Now from here you decide how you are going to find the misfire depending on type of misfire, the ignition system the vehicle has, and the diagnostic tools you have.
-Depending on the particular vehicle system and ease of access for testing you may decide to use an ignition scope, spark tester, amp probe, scan tool, etc.
+And if you are driving and have a problem with a DUI case, you can use a legal defense from this home page online, to find the best legal resources for this.

 Why does the customer want the misfire fixed?
 Most likely it is the common symptoms misfires cause such as: low power, poor fuel economy, check engine light, shake, poor performance, shifting concerns, and all of the other ignition misfire symptoms we are use to.
 One thing that I have been learning recently, is that there are new symptoms caused by ignition misfires.
 The vehicles I have been seeing most of them on is the Lincoln LS.
 The Lincoln LS is equipped with COP (coil on plug) ignition system.
 I am sure most of us have seen or heard about the high failure rate of this style coil on Ford vehicles.
 Some of the new symptoms I have seen on this vehicle are stalling, false codes, loss of scan tool communication, unnecessary rev limiter activation, and a key off sensation while driving.

 This case study is on a 2003 Lincoln LS with a 3.9 liter.
 This car came to me with the complaint ETC (electronic throttle control) warning displayed on the instrument cluster display upon cold start up occasionally and intermittent loss of power during hard acceleration while passing.
-Both symptoms had been occurring more and more frequently so it was brought to me at Dewitz Truck and Auto Repair, LLC.
+Both symptoms had been occurring more and more frequently so it was brought to me at Dewitz Truck and Auto Repair, LLC after I changed my windows at Autoglassguru.com.

 The first thing I did was scan all of the vehicle’s modules for trouble codes.
 The only trouble code present was in the PCM which was a P1270, rev limit reached.
 This code will set whenever the rev limiter is activated.
 I then went through the PCM data PIDs and didn’t find anything that was out of line, so my next step was a test drive.
 Being located outside of Eau Claire, Wisconsin, we have plenty of open un-congested roads that are perfect for test drives.
 I made multiple hard accelerations and ¾ to full throttle acceleration while cruising.
 I could only duplicate the customer’s complaint during a ¾ to full throttle acceleration with a downshift and at any speed.
 When I went into a hard throttle while cruising, the vehicle would downshift and during the downshift I would experience a couple of different symptoms.
 These symptoms would happen every couple of times I would try to get them to occur.
 The symptom that occurred most of the time was unnecessary rev limiter activation.
 The rev limiter would activate between 3000 RPM and 5000 RPM during the downshift, and last a couple of seconds before continuing the downshift and accelerating like it should.
 During this event it would also set the P1270 code.
 The other symptom that would occasionally occur felt like the key was turned off a couple of seconds and then suddenly turned back on.
 This would occur during the same conditions as the rev limiter activation.